nmshd/documentation/_docs_explore/01-introduction.md

 The [Enmeshed Backbone]({% link _docs_explore/51-backbone.md %}) provides the foundation to communicate between the components on the backbone layer.
 It hosts the central services which are required for a seamless experience across identities and the devices of one identity.

 It is an encrypted storage layer for all kind of information.
 Although the messages, files, tokens, etc. have a certain expiry date, the data is stored on the backbone until this expiry date.
-Thus, the backbone acts as an data-access, backup and synchronization helper for the identities.
+Thus, the backbone acts as a data-access, backup and synchronization helper for the identities.

-Due to the fact that devices of end-users are not always online, a "technical recipient" needs to be introduced which receives the (encrypted) messages by senders and stores them.
+Due to the fact that devices of end-users are not always online, a "technical recipient" needs to be introduced which receives the (encrypted) messages from senders and stores them.
 The recipients are notified automatically by push channels.

-The Backbone is based on a micro-service architecture and is highly virtualized with Docker containers.
+The Backbone is based on a microservice architecture and is highly virtualized with Docker containers.
 It is thus quite capable to scale vertically and horizontally.

 ## Enmeshed Connector

 The client for organizations is the [Enmeshed Connector]({% link _docs_explore/52-connector.md %}).
 It acts with a separate digital identity of the organization within the network of the organization.
 Thus, it is in the hands of the corresponding IT department and can be set up next to the organization's business systems using the majority of the features.

-The Connector is hosted by a single Docker image and provides a REST API for all features of the transport layer.
+The Connector is hosted by a single Docker container and provides a REST API for all features of the transport layer.
 It can thus be perfectly used for integration purposes.
 The Connector transparently encrypts or decrypts the respective payload, synchronizes with the Backbone and keeps track of the Enmeshed data.

-It so far is not capable communicating on a content, consumption and integration layer.

 # Who is behind Enmeshed?